ayawaya2014/ayawaya2014.github.io/source/_posts/Zhiguang-auspicious-words.md

 We must do the right karma

-that conforms to the way of sages,
+that conforms to the way of sages

 and does not harm all beings,